Algorithms, hardness and graph products on a pursuit-evasion game: Introduction

-The {\it guard-number} $gn_{s,d}(G)$ is the minimum number of guards such that the guards have a winning strategy in the $(s,d)$-spy game.
-From the definition, only one guard is always sufficient if the spy speed $s=1$.
-For this reason, we consider $s\geq 2$.
+In the two-player $(s,d)$-spy game on a finite graph $G$, where $s\geq 1$, $d\geq 0$ and $k\geq 1$ are the spy speed, the surveillance distance and the number of guards, respectively, a player controls one spy and the other player controls $k$ guards, all of them occupying vertices of $G$.
+The spy and the guards may occupy the same vertex.
+It is a perfect information sequential game with no chance moves.
+The game proceeds turn-by-turn: first the spy move with speed $s$ (along at most $s$ edges) and then each guard may move along at most one edge.
+The guards win if, after a finite number of turns, they ensure that the spy always remains at distance at most $d$ from at least one guard.

-The spy game was introduced by Cohen et al. in 2016 \cite{cohen16} and is closely related to the well known {\it Cops and robber} game \cite{NowakowskiW83,BonatoN11}.
+The spy game is closely related to the well known {\it Cops and robber} game \cite{BonatoN11,NowakowskiW83}.
 In this game, first $k$ cops occupy some vertices of the graph and then one robber occupies a vertex.
 Turn-by-turn, each player may move (the cops first and then the robber) along one edge.
 The cops win if one cop occupies the same vertex of the robber after a finite number of turns.
-The {\it cop-number} $cn(G)$ of a graph $G$ is the minimum number of cops required to win in $G$~\cite{AF84}.
+The {\it cop-number} $\cn(G)$ of a graph $G$ is the minimum number of cops required to win in $G$~\cite{AF84}.

-There are many generalizations of the Cops and robber game \cite{BonatoCP10,FominGL10,AlonM11,ChalopinCNV11,FominGP12}.
+There are many generalizations of the Cops and robber game \cite{AlonM11,BonatoCP10,ChalopinCNV11,FominGL10,FominGP12}.
 For example, allowing a faster robber with speed $s\geq 2$.
-In this variant, the exact number of cops with speed one required to capture a robber with speed two is unknown even in 2-dimensional grids~\cite{FominGKNS10,BalisterBBN16}.
+In this variant, the exact number of cops with speed one required to capture a robber with speed two is unknown even in 2-dimensional grids~\cite{BalisterBBN16,FominGKNS10}.
 In 2010, Bonato et al. \cite{BonatoCP10} introduced other variant of the cops and robber in which the game is over if a cop occupies a vertex at distance at most a given integer $d$ from the robber.
 This is equivalent to the spy game with speed $s=1$ in a variant in which the spy is placed after the guards.
 For speed $s\geq 2$, the equivalence is not true and the games are significantly different.

 Other related well know game is the {\it eternal domination} game~\cite{GHH05,GoldwasserK08,KM09,Klostermeyer2011}.
 A set of $k$ {\it defenders} occupy some vertices of a graph $G$.
 At each turn, an {\it attacker} chooses a vertex $v\in V$ and the defenders may move along an edge in such a way that at least one defender is at distance at most a given integer $d$ from $v$.
 There are some variants of the eternal domination game allowing more defenders to move at each turn and to occupy the same vertex \cite{GoldwasserK08,KM09,Klostermeyer2011}, which is equivalent to the spy game when the spy speed is at least the diameter of the graph.